 Introduction to Floating Stock

 The number of shares which are available to the general investors apart from the institution holdings, management holdings, and shares held under the employee stock ownership plan.
-The number of floating shares is not fixed and depends upon the overall buying and selling of the stock in the open market.
+The number of floating shares is not fixed and depends on the stock’s overall buying and selling in the open market.
 The large institutions, management used to hold the shares of the company while the general investors or the traders do not have access to trade on these stocks.

 Examples of Floating Stock